DRAFT Minutes of the Annual Parish Meeting held in Southwick Village Hall, Southwick, at 7.00pm on Tuesday 16 May 2017

-Finally, as Chairman I must thank all the Committee members for their help and support and also the small band of villagers who help from time to time when needed so that between us all we will endeavour to ensure that the field remains an asset for everyone.
+Finally as Chairman I must thank all the Committee Members for their support and also to the small number of villagers who help from time to time when needed so that between us all we try to ensure that the field which is our War Memorial remains an asset for everyone.

 End of Report.